-For over 110 years, EML has helped Australians get their lives back after injury.
+For over 110 years, the EML Group has helped Australians get their lives back after injury.

-Our experienced team of +3,500 professionals are committed, and proud to have been able to provide support and care for over 195,000 workers and their employers during 2021.
+Our experienced team of +3,500 professionals are committed, and proud to have been able to provide support and care for over 155,000 workers and their employers since 2023.